project-chip/connectedhomeip/silabs_examples/unify-matter-bridge/readme_user.md

-The following documentation assumes that you have built the Unify Matter Bridge application by following the _[Build Guide](./readme_building.md)_ and have transferred the _`unify-matter-bridge`_ to your Raspberry Pi 4 (RPi4) running the 32-bit version of Raspberry Pi OS Buster.
+The following documentation assumes that you have built the Unify Matter Bridge application by following the _[Build Guide](./readme_building.md)_ and have transferred the _`unify-matter-bridge`_ to your Raspberry Pi 4 (RPi4) running the 64-bit version of Raspberry Pi OS Bullseye.

 > **Note:**
 >